ZAHON/qwik-primitives/packages/primitives/src/components/collapsible/README.md

 ### Animating panel size

 Use the `grid-template-rows` CSS property with `0fr` or `1fr` value to animate the size of the panel when it opens/closes.
-Here's a demo:

 ```tsx
 // index.tsx